 Cryptocurrency provides investors with some benefits they can’t receive from buying equities on the stock market.

-- Cryptocurrency is convenient to own and transfer between parties.
+- Crypto is already convenient to own and transfer between parties.

 But several risks exist that investors must tolerate when dealing with cryptocurrencies like Bitcoin.

 It’s important to note that many cryptocurrency projects have been fraudulent or failed in recent years.
 It’s important to research carefully before investing.
 Certain projects are subject to failure due to a lack of investor confidence.

-The IRS classifies crypto investments as a capital asset, like property.
+The IRS classifies crypto investments as capital assets, like property.
 This means that sales and profits follow the same rules on capital gains.
 A person who sold Bitcoin at a profit within the last 12 months would report short-term capital gains on their tax form.
 These profits would be taxed at the same rate as your income, based on your tax bracket.